duttm/Hybrid_CG_Models_Peptides/README.md

 **Project Duration**: September 2018 to June 2021

 **Modeled Systems**:
-1. A single Coarse-grained (CG) V6K2 peptide in auqeous solution
+1. A single coarse-grained (CG) V<sub>6</sub>K2 peptide in aqueous solution
 2. Multiple CG V6K2 peptides in aqueous solution

-**Approach**: Bottom-up coarse-graining - where all potentials are developed by using all atom (AA) simulations as reference.
+**Approach**: Bottom-up coarse-graining - where all potentials are developed by using All Atom (AA) Molecular Dynamics simulations as reference.

 **General Method for CG model development**: The Iterative Boltzmann Inversion (IBI) and Force Matching (FM) methods are applied to resolve CG potentials.